wietsche/skillboost-rd/README.md

     # Uses DATABASE_URL if set, defaults to sqlite:///my.db
     python seed.py

+Run the script and inspect output:

+    sqlite3 my.db < scripts/exercise.sql

+Open the exercise3.sql and add an index.
+Run file again and compare query plans before and after.

+### Exercise 4
-## Sample triggers and transactions
+Sample triggers and transactions

 Create a sample table, backup table, and a delete trigger: